Inky Mark

-Inky Mark (麥鼎鴻 (Mài Dǐnghóng); born November 17, 1947) is a Canadian politician and a former member of the House of Commons of Canada, representing the Manitoba riding of Dauphin—Swan River—Marquette.
+Inky Mark (麥鼎鴻 (Mài Dǐnghóng); born November 17, 1947) is a Canadian politician was Mayor of Dauphin and a former member of the House of Commons of Canada, representing the Manitoba riding of Dauphin—Swan River—Marquette.
 Mark was a member of the Conservative Party of Canada, although he frequently criticized and took positions opposite the party and its leader, Stephen Harper.
 Mark ran in the 2015 federal election, noting that he is now a Green Party of Canada member but that he would still run as an independent.
 He lost significantly.

 Early life

 Mark was born in Taishan, China, and moved to Manitoba as a child.
 Mark's father and grandfather had emigrated from China to Canada some time previously, but were unable to bring their families with them as a result of provisions in the Chinese Immigration Act of 1923.
 Mark accompanied his mother when she fled China in 1953, and subsequently settled with his family in the Manitoba community of Gilbert Plains.